hMatoba/Piexif/doc/sample.rst

 Rotate Image by Exif Orientation
 --------------------------------

-Rotate image by exif orientation tag and remove orientation tag.
+Example) rotate the image by its exif orientation tag value and remove the orientation tag from the image's exif data:

 ::